Apelles: Biography

-Probably born at Colophon in Ionia, he first studied under Ephorus of Ephesus, but after he had attained some celebrity he became a student to Pamphilus at Sicyon He thus combined the Dorian thoroughness with the Ionic grace.
+Probably born at Colophon in Ionia, he first studied under Ephorus of Ephesus, but after he had attained some celebrity, he became a student of Pamphilus at Sicyon; he thus combined the Dorian thoroughness with the Ionic grace.
 Attracted to the court of Philip II, he painted him and the young Alexander with such success that he became the recognized court painter of Macedon, and his picture of Alexander holding a thunderbolt ranked in the minds of many with the Alexander with the spear of the sculptor Lysippus.
 Hundreds of years later, Plutarch was among the unimpressed, deciding that it had failed to accurately reproduce Alexander's colouring: "He made Alexander's complexion appear too dark-skinned and swarthy, whereas we are told that he was fair-skinned, with a ruddy tinge that showed itself especially upon his face and chest."

 Much of what is known of Apelles is derived from Pliny the Elder (Natural History, XXXV).
 His skill at drawing the human face is the focus of a story connecting him with Ptolemy I Soter.
-This onetime general of Alexander disliked Apelles while they both were in Alexander's retinue.
+This one-time general of Alexander disliked Apelles while they both were in Alexander's retinue.
 Many years later, while travelling by sea, a storm forced Apelles to land in Ptolemy's Egyptian kingdom.
 Ptolemy's jester was suborned by Apelles' rivals to convey to the artist a spurious invitation to dine with Ptolemy.
 Apelles' unexpected arrival enraged the king.
-Ptolemy demanded to know who had given Apelles the invitation, and with a piece of charcoal from the fireplace Apelles drew a likeness on the wall, which Ptolemy recognized as his jester in the first strokes of the sketch.
+Ptolemy demanded to know who had given Apelles the invitation, and with a piece of charcoal from the fireplace, Apelles drew a likeness on the wall, which Ptolemy recognized as his jester in the first strokes of the sketch.